SaeedTaghavi/CS/docs/OS/midterm.md

         <span style="color:red">Time sharing (or multitasking) is a logical extension of multiprogramming, where CPU services each of ready tasks in a way that every task receives CPU time in an interactive fashion.

     - One of the most challenging parts in the implementations of a virtual machine is to satisfy the assumption of a certain amount of progress in a given amount of time.
 Please explain the challenge.
-(6pts)
+(6pts) [Fall 2012 6.(d)]

-        <span style="color:red">For example, when two virtual cores share a physical core, in which a task must run for 2ms for every 5ms, but its virtual machine might not receive any service within a 5ms time window.
+        <span style="color:red">It is because the virtualization software needs to schedule the use of the physical CPUs among the virtual CPUs.
+A given amount of the time slice might take much more than the time of the virtual CPU time.

     - Parameter passing is an important issue in the implementation of command interpreters.
-Please explain how a command interpreter of Unix passes parameters to the running process of a command issued on the command interpreter.
+Please explain how a command interpreter of UNIX passes parameters to the running process of a command issued on the command interpreter.
 (4pts)

         <span style="color:red">It can be done by using one of the exec() system calls.